noahehall/nodeproto/README.md

   $ pnpm repo:monitor

   # pnpm proto SOMECMD
+  # ^ run a command in ALL/SOME pkgs from anywhere within the monorepo

   # runs SOMECMD in all workspace packages
   $ pnpm proto pnpm outdated
   $ pnpm proto pnpm install